tpvasconcelos/dotfiles/README.md

   is also references in
   [Dotfiles (ArchWiki)](https://wiki.archlinux.org/index.php/Dotfiles).
 * [Awesome macOS Command Line](https://github.com/herrbischoff/awesome-macos-command-line) -
   inspiration for most of the settings in [macos.zsh](scripts/macos.zsh).
-Take everything in this repository with a pinch of salt. macOS is a fast-moving environment that does not prioritise backwards compatibility for these settings or preferences.
 * [A User's Guide to the Z-Shell - What to put in your startup files](http://zsh.sourceforge.net/Guide/zshguide02.html)
 * <https://github.com/grant/new-computer-checklist>
 * <https://github.com/unixorn/awesome-zsh-plugins>